shmoocon/proceedings-2015/otm/04_userland_persistence_on_mac_os_x.md

 ## Abstract

 Userland file infection techniques for OS X are not new.
 However, they seem somewhat forgotten with all the kernel, boot, and rootkit infection techniques covered over the past seven or eight years.
-OS X userland remains a free-for-all with very few publically available defenses for the home user or enterprise customer.
+OS X userland remains a free-for-all with very few publicly available defenses for the home user or enterprise customer.
 This paper covers the injection of boot processes and core daemons, and available defenses.

 ## Content